-Well, the saving grace really is the last few hours of each day when you arrive at the incredible sites & family homes in the desert.
+Well, the saving grace really is the last few hours of each day when you arrive at the incredible sites & family homes in the Mongolian desert.
 The sand dunes, gorges, cliffs and caves at the end of each day will really make up for the wasted time in the van.

-The best experiences are with the families.
+The best experiences when traveling Mongolia are with the families.
 It’s amazing to be invited in to a ger (traditional Mongolian yurt) and witness the age-old customs of these nomadic people first hand.

 So, how do you plan for a Gobi Desert tour?
 Well, the best way is to book it through your guesthouse in Ulan Bator.
 Almost all of the tourist-oriented hostels and guesthouses in the capital can arrange a number of Gobi tour options, as well as tours to all corners of this majestic country.

 You first need to find a company/guesthouse that you can trust.
-We’ve compiled a list below of good operators vs. bad operators based on real traveller’s reports on the ground, and on TripAdvisor.
+We’ve compiled a list below of some good operators based on real traveller’s reports on the ground, and on TripAdvisor.
 Always do your own independent research when planning a Mongolian desert adventure.

 Ger to Ger – Probably the most popular travel agency in Ulan Bator, Ger to Ger is a great community based program which prides itself on giving back to the families who host, and continuing a sustainable relationship between tourists and local families.
 (Update 2018: We can’t find any recent reviews on this company).

 There are plenty of good operators in Ulan Bator so just look around and go for the one that you have a good feeling about.
 Another option is to have a look on TripAdvisor.com to see honest reviews about tour operators.

-Before agreeing to a tour, make sure to ask the following questions to avoid any unwanted surprises.
+Before agreeing to a Gobi Desert tour, make sure to ask the company the following questions to avoid any unwanted surprises.

 1. Can I meet the guide and driver before leaving?